AmeenShaikh025/AmeenShaikh025/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on improving my skills in javascript, react, to learn backend also I am a freelance web developer.
+🔭 I’m currently working as a React dev who wants to work in backend

-🌱 I’m currently learning - React
+🌱 I’m currently planning to learning - Backend

 📫 How to reach me: https://www.linkedin.com/in/ameen-shaikh-513815158/